NorthernWidget/DS3231/README.md

 * Month,  and
 * Year, with Leap-Year Compensation Valid Up to 2100"

-Data for the time and date are stored in memory locations on the DS3231.
+Data for the time and date are stored in registers (memory locations) on the DS3231.
 Each, distinct value is stored separately.
-This means the seconds are in one location, the minutes in another, and so forth.
-The DS3231 updates the values in the memory locations every second.
+This means the seconds are in one register, the minutes in another, and so forth.
+The DS3231 updates the values in the date and time registers every second.

 The device keeps track of time by operating its own 32.768 kHz crystal oscillator, similar to the timekeeper in an electronic watch.
 Temperature can affect oscillator speed.
 Accordingly, the DS3231 takes further steps to maintain accuracy.
 It senses the temperature around the crystal and adjusts the speed of the oscillator.

+The oscillator can be accessed directly, independent of the date and time registers, for use as an external timer or source of interrupts.

 The temperature can be read from the DS3231 using a Library function.
 The data sheet declares it to be accurate to within 3 degrees, Celsius.

 ### Power Supply and Battery Backup
 The DS3231 can run in a range between 2.3 volts and 5.5 volts.
 The device actually has two power supply pins: the primary source, V<sub>CC</sub>, and a secondary, backup source, V<sub>BAT</sub>.